Construction of Gothic cathedrals: Motivation

 The 11th to 13th century brought unprecedented population growth and prosperity to northern Europe, particularly to the large cities, and particularly to those cities on trading routes.
 The old Romanesque cathedrals were too small for the population, and city leaders wanted visible symbols of their new wealth and prestige.
-The frequent fires in old cathedrals were also a frequent reason for constructing a new building, as at Chartres Cathedral, Rouen Cathedral, Bourges Cathedral, and numerous others.
+The frequent fires in old cathedrals were also a reason for constructing a new building, as with Chartres Cathedral, Rouen Cathedral, Bourges Cathedral, and numerous others.

 Finance

 Bishops, like Maurice de Sully of Notre-Dame de Paris, usually contributed a substantial sum.
 Wealthy parishioners were invited to give a percentage of their income or estate in exchange for the right to be buried under the floor of the cathedral.
-In 1263 Pope Urban IV offered Papal indulgences, or the forgiveness of sins for one year, to wealthy donors who made large contributions.
-For less wealthy church members, contributions in kind, such as a few days' labour, the use of their of oxen for transportation, or donations of materials were welcomed.
-The sacred relics of saints kept by the cathedral were displayed to attract pilgrims, who were invited to make donations.
-Sometimes the relics were taken in a procession to other towns to raise money.
+In 1263 Pope Urban IV offered Papal indulgences, or the remission of the temporal effects of sin for one year, to wealthy donors who made large contributions.
+For less wealthy church members, contributions in kind, such as a few days' labour, the use of their oxen for transportation, or donations of materials were welcomed.
+The sacred relics of saints held by the cathedrals were displayed to attract pilgrims, who were also invited to make donations.
+Sometimes relics were taken in a procession to other towns to raise money.

 The guilds of the various professions in the town, such as the bakers, fur merchants and drapers, frequently made donations, and in exchange small panels of the stained glass windows in the new cathedral windows illustrated their activities.